Probonas

-Probonas or Promponas (Προμπονάς [pɾoboˈnas]) is a northerly neighborhood of Athens, Greece.
+Probonas or Promponas (Προμπονάς [pɾoboˈnas]) is a northern neighborhood of Athens, Greece.

-Probonas is the northernmost neighborhood of the municipality of Athens, located on its north-west angle.
-It borders Ano Patissia to the south, Nea Chalkidona to the west, Perissos to the north and Rizoupoli, along with the ISAP railway line to the east.
-On the west of Promponas, runs the torrent of Podoniftis, which is the "border" between the municipality of Athens and the one of Nea Filadelfeia-Chalkidona.
+Probonas is the northernmost neighborhood of Athens, located on its north-west angle.
+It borders Ano Patissia to the south, the town of Nea Chalkidona to the west, Perissos to the north and Rizoupoli, along with metro line 1 line to the east.
+On the west of Promponas, runs the torrent of Podoniftis, which is the border between the city of Athens and the municipality of Filadelfeia-Chalkidona.

 Its name derives from Dimitrios Probonas (1874–1949), MP and doctor.

 Transport

 Ano Patisia metro station and Perissos metro station on Line 1 of the Athens Metro serve the area.
 There are bus lines passing from its south part on Chalkidos Street.
 The other main streets of the neighborhood are Antheon and Probona.